mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 ## Going Further

+TODO move this early, it doesn't depend on Precisemoney.
+Use it after introducing Fowler, to show the benefits of a cheaply composable value object.

+TODO rename PreciseMoney to Money in the diagram
 <img style="float:right;margin-left: 10px" src="/img/posts/2016-02-29-type-safety-and-money/Price.png" alt="Price">

 Value Objects are the ultimate composable objects, so we can keep looking for implicit concepts that we can make explicit.
 For example, we can naively use our money type to represent prices.
 But what if a price is not so simple?
 Maybe `Price` is composed of a `PreciseMoney` and a `VATRate` or `Tax` object of sorts.
 Maybe a `ProductPrice` is composed multiple `Price` objects for different amounts, for example  if you offer a discount when buying in bulk.